Classic Italian Chicken Piccata with A Zesty Lemon Pan Sauce

 That’s it!
 Dredging chicken cutlets is easy and takes just a few minutes!

-If you like veal, that’s another great protein for using in the same manner to make our piccata sauce.
+If you like veal, that’s another great option for using in the same manner to make our piccata sauce.
 For the seafood lovers, you can make this with fish fillets as well.
-Consider trying our Salmon Piccata next!
+Consider trying it with salmon next!

 How To Make Piccata Sauce

-First, you’ll need to cook chicken cutlets in a skillet.
+- Cook chicken cutlets in a skillet.
 Once they’re browned and fully cooked (about 3-4 minutes per side), transfer to a plate.
-Next, make the piccata sauce.
+Next, make the lemon butter caper sauce.

-Next, add chicken stock, lemon juice, and capers.
+- Next, add chicken stock, lemon juice, and capers.
 Cook for a few more minutes, then remove from the heat and swirl in a few pats of butter.
-Taste, adjust seasoning, then serve over the pan fried chicken cutlets.
+Taste, adjust seasoning, then dip the chicken in lemon caper sauce or simply spoon it on top of the cutlets.

 - White wine: use something you’d like to drink!
 When you cook with wine, the flavor concentrates and intensifies.
 Make sure you cook with something good enough to drink.